 In North America, the Styrene Information & Research Center (SIRC) serves as a resource for industry, federal and state governments, and international agencies on issues related to the potential impact of exposure to styrene on human health and the environment.
-Over the years, most of SIRC’s resources have been invested in scientific research on the potential human health and environmental effects of styrene.
+Over the years, most of SIRC’s resources have been invested in scientific research on the potential human health and environmental effects of styrene and ethylbenzene.

 Styrene Information & Research Center